Remote Monitoring of Two-State Markov Sources via Random Access Channels: an Information Freshness vs. State Estimation Entropy Perspective: Optimum State Estimation

-With a slight abuse of notation, we denote the leftmost term of \eqref{eq:ent_yn} as $\ent(\lambda_n)$.
+With a slight abuse of notation, we denote the leftmost term of \eqref{eq:ent_yn} as $\ent(\lambda_n)$.}

-\begin{remark} By observing that $H_n=\ent(\Lambda_n)$ we see that the distribution of the \ac{r.v.} $H_n$ can be derived from the distribution of the \ac{APP} logarithmic ratio $\Lambda_n$. \end{remark}
+\revTwo{\begin{remark} By observing that $H_n=\ent(\Lambda_n)$ we see that the distribution of the \ac{r.v.} $H_n$ can be derived from the distribution of the \ac{APP} logarithmic ratio $\Lambda_n$. \end{remark}}

-We now focus on deriving a recursive formulation to obtain the \ac{APP} logarithmic ratio $\lambda_n$ as a function of its previous value $\lambda_{n-1}$ and of the channel observation $y_n$, for both the random and reactive transmission strategies.
+\revTwo{We now focus on deriving a recursive formulation to obtain the \ac{APP} logarithmic ratio $\lambda_n$ as a function of its previous value $\lambda_{n-1}$ and of the channel observation $y_n$, for both the random and reactive transmission strategies.
+The recursive formulation is based on \acp{HMM}.
+In particular, the statistical relation between the output sequence $Y^n$ and the reference source sequence $X^n$ can be suitably described via different \acp{HMM}, depending on the transmission strategy adopted by the nodes, as described next.}